 Poor management—whether it’s people management of project management— is crippling to the success of a project.
 With regards to poor people management, this includes not being able to effectively manage teams.
 A good manager will know the strengths and weaknesses of his team.
 Additionally, the manager must be able to lead the team and ensure they are complete their tasks accordingly.
 While the individuals are responsible for their individual tasks, the manager is responsible for the collective project.
 Poor project management is the inability to gain a handle on the project’s schedules and costs.

 A manager who cannot handle the task at hand will not be able to successfully manage his team and materials in an efficient way, which will cost the project manager money, time, and credibility.
+Their poor management is likely to cause higher failure rates on projects that they work on.
 An effective project manager must be able to identify issues in a project, adapt accordingly, and rally the troops to move forward.
 Without appropriate leadership in place, project failure is inevitable.

 3. Poor Communication